blynkkk/blueprints/Particle Quickstart/README.md

 One channel will be integer values, and the other will be a floating point value.
 The data sent will be visualized on the Blynk web dashboard and mobile app in both a chart and a value display.
 Additionally, a switch widget on the web dashboard and mobile app will send data to the hardware to control it.
 The switch data is simply an On/Off (1/0) state that will be sent back to Blynk by the firmware to control a Blynk LED widget, and it will toggle the state of the built-in LED on the Particle device if it exists.
 A UTC-based timestamp will also be displayed on the web dashboard and mobile app so the last time data was published from the Particle device will be known.

 ## Components Used in This Project
-- [Particle Console](https://console.particle.io/) to activate the hardware and set up the integration/webhook.
+- [Particle Console](https://console.particle.io/) to activate the hardware and set up the integration
-- Particle Web IDE, Particle Workbench or Particle Comand Line to upload firmware.
+- Particle Web IDE, Particle Workbench, or Particle Comand Line to upload the firmware
 - Any of the following Particle IoT devices:
-  - **Tracker One** is complete system including an enclosure.
+  - **Tracker One** is a complete system including an enclosure.
 It also comes as a SoM (system on module) known as **Tracker SoM**.
-See [Tracker button and LEDs](https://docs.particle.io/hardware/tracker/projects/tracker-buttons-leds/) for details on how to add an LED to the Tracker One.
+See [Tracker button and LEDs](https://docs.particle.io/hardware/tracker/projects/tracker-buttons-leds/) for details on how to add an LED to the Tracker One
-  - Any **Boron** cellular devices, including those that are depreciated. &nbsp; All have a built-in LED is on D7.
+  - Any **Boron** cellular devices, including those that are depreciated, all have a built-in LED on D7
-  - **B Series SoM** system-on-a-module. &nbsp; No built-in LED, must custom install.
+  - **B Series SoM** system-on-a-module.
+No built-in LED, must custom install
-  - **Photon 2** is a WiFi device with built in LED is on D7.
+  - **Photon 2** is a WiFi device with built-in LED on D7
   - **P2** is an SMD module with WiFi and a microcontroller.
 No built-in LED.
-Replaces the depreciated P1.
+Replaces the depreciated P1
-  - **Argon** is a depreciated WiFi device with built in LED is on D7.
+  - **Argon** is a depreciated WiFi device with built-in LED is on D7
-  - **Photon** is a depreciated WiFi device with built-in LED on D7.
+  - **Photon** is a depreciated WiFi device with built-in LED on D7
-  - **Electron** is a depreciated cellular device with built-in LED on D7.
+  - **Electron** is a depreciated cellular device with built-in LED on D7
   - **E Series** is a cellular device.
-No built-in LED.
+No built-in LED
-  - **Core** is a WiFi device with built-in LED on D7.
+  - **Core** is a WiFi device with built-in LED on D7

 ## 1. Prepare Your Hardware
-1. All Particle devices will require a suitable power connection and either a cellular or WiFi connection.
+1. Hardware will require a suitable power connection and either a cellular or WiFi connection
-2. A virtual LED (Blynk widget) will be used for all hardware to push back data to Blynk and cause the LED widget to turn on or off.
-Particle devices with a built-in LED connected to GPIO D7 GPIO D7 (Boron, Argon, Photon 2, Photon, Electron, Core) will be detected by the firmware and this physical LED will be turned On/Off in addition to the LED widget.
+2. A virtual LED (Blynk widget) will be used for all hardware to push back data to Blynk and cause the LED widget to turn on/off.
+Particle devices with a built-in LED connected to GPIO D7 (Boron, Argon, Photon 2, Photon, Electron, Core) will be detected by the firmware and this physical LED will be turned on/off in addition to the LED widget.

 ## 2. Create Particle Integration Webhook